therious/lab/docs/topics/bibilography/bibliography.md

   * [Annotated copy on google docs](https://docs.google.com/document/d/15wa5xl-cC01TAivoTMGObqEQjPBggQscoM7kDtFyacY)  Please read this one instead, and add your own comments.
 * [The Dark Side of Event Sourcing: Managing Data Conversion](./dark-side-of-event-sourcing.pdf)
+* Existing projects
+  * [Context Mapper](https://contextmapper.org/) Evolved from a student project, this  DSL based system has been evolving for a few years

 ## Graph Databases